Ghudchadi

 Ghudchadi is a 2024 Indian Hindi-language romantic comedy film directed by Binoy Gandhi and written by Deepak Kapur Bhardwaj.
 Produced by Nidhi Dutta, Binoy Gandhi, Bhushan Kumar and Krishan Kumar under the banner of Keep Dreaming Pictures and T-Series.
-It stars Sanjay Dutt and Raveena Tandon with Parth Samthaan, Khushalii Kumar and Aruna Irani in pivotal roles.The film was premiered on JioCinema on 9 August 2024.
+A remake of the blockbuster Bengali film Projapati (2022), it stars Sanjay Dutt and Raveena Tandon with Parth Samthaan, Khushalii Kumar and Aruna Irani in pivotal roles.The film was premiered on JioCinema on 9 August 2024.

 Plot

 A middle-class father-son duo from Delhi in which a son-loving father doesn't want his son to get married with the love of his life and a father-loving son doesn't want his 60-year-old father to get married.